s-sasaki-earthsea-wizard/kuramoro-model-lt/slides-en/manuscript-en.md

 Phase transitions appear in various physical phenomena.

-For example, water turning to ice at 0°C or water evaporating at 100°C are classic examples of phase transitions.
+For example, water turning to ice at 0 degrees Celsius or water evaporating at 100 degrees Celsius are classic examples of phase transitions.
 Another example is magnets losing their magnetism at high temperatures.

 On an even grander scale, the beginning of the universe is sometimes explained as a vacuum phase transition.